What is the Best Diesel Zero-Turn Mower? (2023)

 Kubota ZD1500

 As it’s running with a 30.8 HP engine, it’s not surprising how it could finish most tough mowing jobs efficiently.
-We also find its rear discharge better than some diesel options, and its airflow helps provide a smooth ride.
+Its rear discharge better than some diesel options, and its airflow helps provide a smooth ride.

 When buying this mower, you can choose between the 72-inch side-discharge model and the 60-inch rear-discharge unit.
 Regardless of your choice, its hydraulic lift ensures you’ll get a high-quality cut.